-How it works: The vaccine is designed to produce antibodies which will attack the “spike” protein of the coronavirus.
-The protein which binds to human cell.
+How it works: The vaccine is designed to produce antibodies that will attack the “spike” protein of the coronavirus.
+The protein binds to a human cell.

-Why To Be Weary: This is just initial findings of only 45 participants ages 18-55.
-The sample size is small and long term immunity can not be assessed at this time.
+Why Be Weary: This is just the initial findings of only 45 participants ages 18-55.
+The sample size is small and long-term immunity can not be assessed at this time.
 It’s promising….but not a solution yet.

-In addition Pakiston and Afghanistan also face vaccine-derived polio virus.
+In addition, Pakistan and Afghanistan also face vaccine-derived poliovirus.
 This happens when the weakened virus in the oral polio vaccine mutates and regains its virulence and can cause paralysis.